Skip to content

 Your Career

 A career in the multifaceted landscape industry allows you to combine your interests in construction, design, plant materials and the environment.
 Opportunities exist with landscape contractors, design firms, design-build firms, garden centres, nurseries, municipalities, golf courses and in technical sales.
 Some of our graduates establish their own companies or obtain senior supervisory positions within the industry.
-Our annual Landscape and Horticultural Job Fair offers first- and second-year students the opportunity to meet with potential employers.
-Our graduates often find themselves with a range of job choices and prospects and many return as employers during their growing careers.
+Our graduates often find themselves with a range of job choices and prospects.

 Program Availability